 As with any stocks, the best foreign stocks are high-quality companies with good growth and strong balance sheets.
 It’s also important to focus on long-term factors.
 While the markets can be volatile at times, the day-to-day up-and-down swings should not deter eager investors.

 U.S. stock markets are perhaps the most transparent in the world.
 Accounting scandals, while they do occur periodically, are relatively uncommon.
-That is not necessarily the case in certain foreign markets; look no further than what happened with Luckin Coffee (LK) earlier this year.
+That is not necessarily the case in certain foreign markets; look no further than what happened with Luckin Coffee (LK) in 2020.

 But the good news is that there are several ways to reduce these risks and still enjoy the benefits of international investing.
-In addition to ETFs and mutual funds, American Depository Receipts (ADRs) are foreign stocks that trade on U.S. stock exchanges.
-These companies must comply with U.S. listing and reporting standards.
+Targeting ETFs, mutual funds, and American Depositary Receipts (ADRs) of friendly countries and companies that comply with U.S. listing and reporting standards can limit your risks.

 Investors buy and sell ADRs just as they buy and sell U.S. stocks.
 ADRs are quoted in U.S. dollars and pay dividends in U.S. dollars.